 Instances of this class store a reference to the Server object returned by create_server() rather than inherit from Server in part because create_server() doesn't support passing a custom Server class.

 close()

-Close the underlying server, and clean up connections.
+Close the server and terminate connections with close code 1001.